floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_proxy.md

 You do not need to add the `x-forwarded-for` header, as this is automatically handled by the Search Guard plugin.
 The Search Guard plugin acts here like Kibana is a proxy.
 This means:

 - If there is no `x-forwarded-for` header, the Search Guard plugin adds the header and adds the IP of the host connecting to Kibana to the header value.
-- If there is an `x-forwarded-for` header, the Search Guard plugin appeands the IP of the host connecting to Kibana to the end of the header value.
+- If there is an `x-forwarded-for` header, the Search Guard plugin appends the IP of the host connecting to Kibana to the end of the header value.